 The rules start with the concept of “trade or business” listed by Internal Revenue Code Section 162, which allows deductions for expenses paid or incurred “in carrying on any trade or business.”

 The tax code is vague on this issue, but by using Section 162 as a reference you can limit the term “trade or business” to profit oriented activities involving the tax exempt entity.
+Let's break down the language.

 The UBIT or UBIT rules only applies to income of an unrelated trade or business that is “regularly carried on” by an organization.